Attractor properties for irreversible and reversible interacting particle systems: Entropy decay for interacting particle systems

 \subsection{Gibbs measures and relative entropy}

-Consider translation-invariant probability measures $\mu$ and $\nu$ on the configuration space $\O=\{1,\dots,q\}^{\Z^d}$ equipped with the usual product topology and the Borel sigma-algebra $\SS$.
-For a finite set of sites $\L\Subset\Z^d$ define the \textit{local relative entropy} via
+Let $\PP_\theta$ denote the set of translation-invariant probability measures on the configuration space $\O=\{1,\dots,q\}^{\Z^d}$ equipped with the usual product topology and the corresponding Borel sigma-algebra $\SS$.
+Then, for $\mu, \nu\in\PP_\theta$ and a finite set of sites $\L\Subset\Z^d$ define the \textit{relative entropy} via